Landschaftspark Duisburg-Nord

 Landschaftspark is a public park located in Duisburg-Meiderich, Germany.

 It was designed in 1991 by Latz + Partner (Peter Latz), with the intention that it work to heal and understand the industrial past, rather than trying to reject it.
-The park closely associates itself with the past use of the site: a coal and steel production plant (abandoned in 1985, leaving the area significantly polluted) and the agricultural land it had been prior to the mid 19th century.
+The park closely associates itself with the past uses of the site: a coal and steel production plant (abandoned in 1985, leaving the area polluted) and the agricultural land it had been prior to the mid 19th century.

 Conception and creation

+The park contains the former site of the Thyssen Ironworks in Duisburg-Meiderich, which produced pig iron from 1901 to 1985.
+The park includes various inoperative industrial smelting equipment, including three of the former works' blast furnaces.

 In 1991, a co-operative-concurrent planning procedure with five international planning teams was held to design the park.
 Peter Latz’s design was significant, as it attempted to preserve as much of the existing site as possible (Diedrich, 69).
 Unlike his competitors, Latz recognized the value of the site's current condition (Weilacher, 106).
 He allowed the polluted soils to remain in place and be remediated through phytoremediation, and sequestered soils with high toxicity in the existing bunkers.
 He also found new uses for many of the old structures, and turned the former sewage canal into a method of cleansing the site.

 Design

-The park is divided into different areas, whose borders were carefully developed by looking at existing conditions (such as how the site had been divided by existing roads and railways, what types of plants had begun to grow in each area, etc.).
+The park is divided into different areas, whose borders were developed by looking at existing conditions (such as how the site had been divided by existing roads and railways, what types of plants had begun to grow in each area, etc.).
 This piecemeal pattern was then woven together by a series of walkways and waterways, which were placed according to the old railway and sewer systems.
 While each piece retains its character, it also creates a dialogue with the site surrounding it.
-Within the main complex, Latz emphasized specific programmatic elements: the concrete bunkers create a space for a series of intimate gardens, old gas tanks have become pools for scuba divers, concrete walls are used by rock climbers, and one of the most central places of the factory, the middle of the former steel mill, had been made into a piazza.
+Within the main complex, Latz emphasized specific programmatic elements: the concrete bunkers create a space for a series of intimate gardens, old gas tanks have become pools for scuba divers, concrete walls are used by rock climbers, an area of the factory, the middle of the former steel mill, had been made into a piazza.
 Each of these spaces uses elements to allow for a specific reading of time.

 The site was designed with the idea that a grandfather, who might have worked at the plant, could walk with his grandchildren, explaining what he used to do and what the machinery had been used for.
 At Landschaftspark, memory was central to the design.
 Various authors have addressed the ways in which memory can inform the visitor of a site, a concept that became prevalent during Postmodernism.